scottyschup/ruby-curriculum/projects/chess.md

 ## Phase II: `Board` and `Board#check(color)`

-Your `Board` class should hold a 2-dimensional array.
+Your `Board` class should hold a 2-dimensional array (an array of arrays).
 Each position in the board either holds a `Piece`, or `nil` if no piece is present there.

 The `Board` class should have a method `#checked?(color)` that returns whether a player is in check.
-You can implement this by (2) finding the position of the king on the board then (2) seeing if any of the opposing pieces can move to that position.
+You can implement this by (1) finding the position of the king on the board then (2) seeing if any of the opposing pieces can move to that position.